- COVID-19, the flu, a cold, and allergies have different symptoms.

 COVID-19 is not the flu.

-As one of a class of pathogens known as coronaviruses, it’s actually more closely related to the common cold than the seasonal flu.
+As one of a class of pathogens known as coronaviruses, COVID-19 is actually more closely related to the common cold than the seasonal flu.

 However, despite some overlap, the typical symptoms of COVID-19 are more similar to the flu (fever, cough, sore throat, runny or stuffy nose, muscle or body aches, headaches, fatigue) than the common cold (runny or stuffy nose, sore throat, cough, congestion, slight body aches, mild headache, sneezing, low-grade fever, malaise).

-“In terms of differentiating between flu and COVID-19, it can be almost impossible to distinguish,” Dr. Jake Deutsch, co-founder and clinical director of Cure Urgent Care centers and Specialty Infusion in New York.
-“That’s why people are recommended to have flu vaccinations so it can at least… minimize the risk of flu in light of everything else.
-Fevers, body aches, coughing, sneezing could all be equally attributed to them both, so it really means that if there’s a concern for flu, there’s a concern for COVID-19.”
+“In terms of differentiating between flu and COVID-19, it can be almost impossible to distinguish,” Dr. Jake Deutsch, co-founder and clinical director of Cure Urgent Care and Specialty Infusion in New York.
+“That’s why people are recommended to have flu vaccinations so it can at least… minimize the risk of flu in light of everything else.”

 If you have a mild case of COVID-19, the flu, or a cold, treatment is geared toward management of symptoms, said Cutler.

 “Generally, acetaminophen is recommended for fevers,” he said.
-“Cough drops and cough syrups can also help keep mucus secretions thinner.
+“Cough drops and cough syrups can also help keep mucous secretions thinner.
 If there is associated nasal congestion, antihistamines may be useful.”

 Mild cases of COVID-19 are thought to last approximately 2 weeks, said Cutler.